DavidOrchard/chatterbackbone/README.md

 require.js behaves randomly on loading a js/newsfeedstatic.js file.
 On localhost it loads but on Heroku the reference fails.
 I'll load staticly for now

+I keep on mixing up the define and name in require.
+It's a pain to cut 'n paste a dependency from one file to another.
+An array structure might be better, ie ['lib/jquery', 'jquery'],  The error reporting is non-existant, as the code will just not work so you have to put a debug.
+Sometimes I miss static typed languages.

+####Jasmine
+I quite like Jasmine.
+Nice and simple.
+It caught 2 bugs.
+It's awesome when testing tools catch bugs and aren't just overhead.

 ####Deployment
 Surprisingly little samples on configuration of dev vs prod